 A multi-tool

 Cutting, sawing, pinching, screwing, filing, etc...
-It's obvious that dragging dad's toolbox that weighs a ton is not the smartest thing to do in a survival situation.
-For this, the multi-tool knife remains a very good alternative.
-It is thus an essential survival tool to have in your evacuation bag.
+Obviously, carrying dad's ton-weight toolbox isn't the smartest thing to do in a survival situation.
+For this, the multi-tool remains a very good alternative.
+It's thus an essential survival tool to have in your evacuation bag.
 Leatherman offers multi-tools that have up to 19 tools.
-These will provide you with the essential tools for survival and should be owned by everyone for daily EDC (Everyday Carry).
-Note that there are also super practical multi-function bracelets.
-Incredibly well designed, these survival bracelets guaranteed for 30 years offer no less than 29 tools around your wrist.
+These will provide you with the essential tools for survival and should be owned by everyone for daily EDC.
+Note that there are also super practical multifunction bracelets.
+Incredibly well designed, these 30-year guaranteed survival bracelets offer no less than 29 tools around your wrist.

 A survival knife

 Obviously, it's a must-have!
-You'll need to think carefully about choosing this one!
+You'll need to think carefully about choosing it!
 Indeed, a survival knife with a long blade will be ideal for splitting wood.
 However, it won't be versatile and therefore not suitable for work that requires more precision.
-The ideal would be to create a pair, for example with an ESEE Model 6 for heavy-duty work and an ESEE Izula 2 for precision.
-The brand Mora offers excellent bushcraft knives at very affordable prices.
+The ideal would be to create a pair with, for example, an ESEE Model 6 for heavy work and an ESEE Izula 2 for precision.
+The Mora brand offers excellent bushcraft knives at very affordable prices.

 Ideally choose a steel that is not sensitive to moisture.
-Also ensure that it offers good edge retention as well as easy maintenance with a sharpening stone.
-Survival enthusiasts will prefer fixed blade knives for strength and reliability.
+Also ensure that it offers good edge retention and easy maintenance with a sharpening stone.
+Survival enthusiasts will prefer fixed blade knives for durability and reliability.
 That being said, Cold Steel offers an excellent blade locking system, the Tri-Ad Lock.
-Indestructible, you can thus opt for the SR1 and benefit from the advantages of a folding survival knife.
+Indestructible, you can opt for the SR1 and benefit from the advantages of a folding survival knife.

 A water filtration system

-It's well known that we can go 3 minutes without breathing, 30 days without eating, and 3 days without drinking.
-Staying hydrated will allow you to remain clear-headed about making good decisions in tricky situations.
-Bringing a water filtration system with you in your survival bag will also prevent you from getting sick by drinking non-potable water.
+It's well known that we can survive 3 minutes without breathing, 30 days without food, and 3 days without water.
+Staying hydrated will help you stay clear-headed when making important decisions in tricky situations.
+Bringing a water filtration system in your survival bag will also prevent you from getting sick by drinking non-potable water.
 Water purification systems are very effective and will eliminate 99.9% of bacteria.
-Thus, you can opt for the filtering straw if you're alone or large capacity filtration systems of 12 liters for example for you and your family.
+You can opt for a filter straw if you're alone or large capacity filtration systems of 12 liters for example for you and your family.

 Food

-It will be possible for you to go without eating for a few days.
+It will be possible to go without food for a few days.
 But since you can't become a hunter overnight, it will be useful to bring food with you.
-This way, you can fuel up on energy and optimize your capabilities.
-Avoid fresh and perishable products; your choice should turn to long-lasting foods.
+This way, you can replenish your energy and optimize your capabilities.
+Avoid fresh and perishable products, your choice should focus on long-lasting foods.
 You'll need to find the best compromise between caloric intake, bulk, weight, and practicality.
 Taste?
 Yes, it's important, but don't forget that you're not on vacation but in a survival situation.
-Thus, the freeze-dried kit remains a very good alternative.
-When making your provisions, remember that you will need to consume an average of 2000 calories per day (to be adjusted according to your activity level and body type).
+Thus, freeze-dried kits remain a very good alternative.
+When making your provisions, remember that you'll need to consume an average of 2000 calories/day (to be adjusted according to your activity level and body type).

 How to pack your evacuation bag?

-Personally, I hate accompanying my wife shopping and seeing her rummage through her handbag for long seconds to finally be able to whip out her means of payment.
-It's a lack of preparation and anticipation that doesn't fit my personality.
-It's obvious that you'll need to organize your survival bag to avoid this "handbag effect".
-Thus, your evacuation bag should be carefully prepared so that you can very quickly pull out the tool you're looking for.
-Therefore, we advise you to arrange the items in order of priority and urgency.
-Don't put a knife that could potentially be used for self-defense at the bottom of the bag because it won't be with your water filter straw that you're going to deter an aggressor.
+Personally, I hate accompanying my wife shopping and watching her dig through her handbag for long seconds to finally pull out her payment method.
+It's a lack of preparation and anticipation that doesn't match my personality.
+Obviously, you'll need to organize your survival bag to avoid this "handbag effect".
+Thus, your evacuation bag should be carefully prepared so you can quickly retrieve the tool you're looking for.
+Therefore, we advise you to organize items by order of priority and urgency.
+Don't put a knife that might be needed for self-defense at the bottom of the bag because you won't be able to deter an aggressor with your filter straw.